braze-inc/braze-docs/_docs/_home/yaml_front_matter/metadata.md

 ### Messaging channel

-The `channel` key is used to set a page's related messaging channel(s).
+The `channel` key is used to set a page's related messaging channels.
 This key accepts one or more of the following `string` values as a list:

 - `content cards`
 - `email`